 In 1982, after 18 years of imprisonment at Robben Island, Mandela was transferred to Pollsmoor Prison in Cape Town and from there, in December 1988, to Victor Verster Prison in Paarl.
-He rejected numerous offers to recognise the legitimacy of the black homelands that had been established during his imprisonment, which would have allowed him to return to the Transkei (now an independent state) and live out his life in exile.
+He rejected numerous offers to recognize the legitimacy of the black homelands that had been established during his imprisonment, which would have allowed him to return to the Transkei (now an independent state) and live out his life in exile.
 He also refused to renounce violence, declining to negotiate at all until he was a free man.

-In 1985 however he began ‘talks about talks’ with the then Justice Minister, Kobie Coetsee, from his prison cell.
+In 1985, however, he began ‘talks about talks’ with the then Justice Minister, Kobie Coetsee, from his prison cell.
 A secret method of communication with the ANC leadership in Lusaka was eventually devised.
-On February 11th 1990, he was released from prison after 27 years, in the same year that the ban on the ANC was lifted and Mandela was elected ANC deputy president.
+On February 11th, 1990, he was released from prison after 27 years, in the same year that the ban on the ANC was lifted and Mandela was elected ANC deputy president.
 His euphoric speech from the balcony of Cape Town City Hall and triumphant shout of ‘Amandla!’ (‘Power!’) was a defining moment in African history.
-Talks could begin in earnest.

 Life After Imprisonment

 In 1993, Mandela and President F.W. de Klerk jointly received the Nobel Peace Prize for their efforts to bring about the end of the apartheid regime.
-The following year, on April 27th 1994, South Africa held its first truly democratic elections.
+The following year, on April 27th, 1994, South Africa held its first truly democratic elections.
 The ANC swept to victory, and on May 10th 1994, Nelson Mandela was sworn in as South Africa’s first black, democratically elected President.
 He spoke immediately of reconciliation, saying:

-‘Never, never and never again shall it be that this beautiful land will again experience the oppression of one by another and suffer the indignity of being the skunk of the world.
-Let freedom reign.’
+Never, never and never again shall it be that this beautiful land will again experience the oppression of one by another and suffer the indignity of being the skunk of the world.
+Let freedom reign.

 During his time as president, Mandela established the Truth and Reconciliation Commission, the purpose of which was to investigate crimes committed by both sides of the struggle during apartheid.
 He introduced social and economic legislation designed to address the poverty of the nation's black population, while also working to improve relations between all South African races.
-It was at this time that South Africa became known as the "Rainbow Nation".
+It was at this time that South Africa became known as the "Rainbow Nation."

-Mandela's government was multiracial, his new constitution reflected his desire for a united South Africa, and in 1995, he famously encouraged both blacks and whites to support the efforts of the South African rugby team - which ultimately went on to achieve victory in 1995 Rugby World Cup.
+Mandela's government was multiracial, his new constitution reflected his desire for a united South Africa, and in 1995, he famously encouraged both blacks and whites to support the efforts of the South African rugby team which ultimately went on to achieve victory in 1995 Rugby World Cup.

 Mandela married three times.
 He married his first wife, Evelyn, in 1944 and had four children before divorcing in 1958.
 The following year he married Winnie Madikizela, with whom he had two children.
 Winnie was massively responsible for creating the Mandela legend through her robust campaign to free Nelson from Robben Island.
-The marriage couldn’t survive Winnie’s other activities however.
-They separated in 1992 after her conviction for kidnapping and accessory to assault, and divorced in 1996.
+The marriage couldn’t survive Winnie’s other activities, however.
+They separated in 1992 after her conviction for kidnapping and accessory to assault and divorced in 1996.

 Mandela lost three of his children—Makaziwe, who died in infancy, his son Thembekile, who was killed in a car accident whilst Mandela was imprisoned at Robben Island, and Makgatho, who died of AIDS.
 His third marriage, on his 80th birthday, in July 1998, was to Graça Machel, the widow of Mozambican president Samora Machel.
 She became the only woman in the world to marry two presidents of different nations.
-They remained married and she was by his side as he passed on December 5th 2013.
+They remained married and she was by his side as he passed on December 5th, 2013.

 Mandela stepped down as President in 1999, after one term in office.
 He was diagnosed with prostate cancer in 2001 and officially retired from public life in 2004.
 However, he continued to work quietly on behalf of his charities, the Nelson Mandela Foundation, the Nelson Mandela Children's Fund and the Mandela-Rhodes Foundation.

 In 2005 he intervened on behalf of AIDS victims in South Africa, admitting that his son had died of the disease.
-And on his 89th birthday he founded The Elders, a group of elder statesmen including Kofi Annan, Jimmy Carter, Mary Robinson and Desmond Tutu amongst other global luminaries, to offer "guidance on the world’s toughest problems".
+And on his 89th birthday, he founded The Elders, a group of elder statesmen including Kofi Annan, Jimmy Carter, Mary Robinson, and Desmond Tutu amongst other global luminaries to offer "guidance on the world’s toughest problems."
 Mandela published his autobiography, Long Walk to Freedom, in 1995, and the Nelson Mandela Museum first opened in 2000.

-Nelson Mandela died at his home in Johannesburg on December 5th 2013 at the age of 95, after a long battle with illness.
+Nelson Mandela died at his home in Johannesburg on December 5th, 2013 at the age of 95 after a long battle with illness.
 Dignitaries from around the world attended memorial services in South Africa to commemorate one of the greatest leaders the world has ever known.